 Are you planning an event at your firm, such as an open house, anytime soon?
 Drop your prospects and clients a line to let them know.

-Plus, we know from our experience with online marketing and offline marketing that while baby boomers have smart phones and actively use them, they also check their mailboxes frequently.
+Plus, experience has shown us that while baby boomers do indeed have smartphones and actively use them, they also check their mailboxes frequently.
 In fact, some do it every day!

 Finally, social media is a good place to solicit testimonials, whether you let visitors recommend your business on the site, or by using direct messaging (DM).